microsoftgraph/microsoft-graph-docs-contrib/concepts/system-messages.md

 > **Note:** System messages applicable to a team are posted in the primary channel.

-## Example JSON response
+## JSON response examples

-The following list shows the supported event types with corresponding examples of JSON responses.
+The following JSON examples show the responses for each supported event type.

 ### 1. Call ended